-Donald Trump Aided & Abetted The ‘Enemy’ During Coronavirus Pandemic, Commentator Suggests
+Donald Trump Aided & Abetted The 'Enemy' During Coronavirus Pandemic, Commentator Suggests

 "The group relied on data released in early December by the Small Business Administration in response to a lawsuit from The Washington Post and other news organizations," the publication claimed.

-Imran Ahmed, Chief Executive of Center for Countering Digital Hate, slammed the financing provided to the operations and accused them of being responsible for creating long-term health problems that will hit low-income neighborhoods and minority communities the hardest.
+Imran Ahmed, Chief Executive of Center for Countering Digital Hate, slammed the financing provided to the operations and accused them of being responsible for creating long-term health problems that will likely hit low-income neighborhoods and minority communities the hardest.

 "Lending money to these organizations so they can prosper is a sickening use of taxpayer money," he said.